 Improving Cell Phone Reception…(Which also means improving 3G/4G data reception.)

-The quickest thing to use these days is a Wilson Sleek 4G.
-The Sleek is a reception booster that is an all in one simple package that you can mount to your dash or somewhere else if you choose.
+The quickest thing to use these days is a weBoost Drive 4G (used to be Wilson Sleek 4G).
+The weBoost Drive is a reception booster that is an all in one simple package that you can mount to your dash or somewhere else if you choose.
 You connect the antenna, plug it into 12V and place your phone (or MyFi or HotSpot) into the cradle.
 It really is as simple as that.
 The cradle has a booster (amp) built into it as well as a patch antenna.
 Your phone will see that and use it like it thinks it is the cell tower.
 (And it is, as the cell tower is actually just repeated.)
 This will boost your reception of both the voice side as well as the data side of the phone or HotSpot.

 For even better reception you can mount an external antenna on the roof and run the lead to the Sleek vs. using the antenna that came with it.
 We mounted a Wilson Roof Mount Cell Antenna and ran the cable down the driver side windshield post to under the dash and then to the Sleek.
 (Proper cables, extensions, and adapters may be required.)